 Is a house a home without any plants?
 We don’t think so.
 Houseplants brighten up a home and make spaces feel a bit more alive…especially during the seemingly never-ending process of unpacking and arranging furniture.

-Fortunately, we have quite a few housewarming plants for you to choose from.
+Fortunately, we have quite a few indoor plants for you to choose from.
 A low-care succulent is perfect for busy people and a money tree sends good luck.
 Plus, we can ship plants across the country, so you can send a green pal to friends all over.

 One of the most classic housewarming gifts, a bottle of wine sends the wish that the new homeowners have joyful nights ahead.
 Plus, a good glass of red or white is a welcome treat after a long day of unpacking and walking around the new neighborhood.